drwpow/better-color-tools/README.md

 | `.luv`      | `string`   | `'color(luv 0.53241 1.75015 0.2979)'`       |
 | `.luvVal`   | `number[]` | `[0.53241, 1.75015, 0.2979, 1]`             |

+- HSL can be parsed, but not output (and [you shouldn’t use it anyway](https://better-color-tools.pages.dev/terminology#hsl))
-_Note: all colorspaces use the [CIE standard 2•, D65 white point observer](https://en.wikipedia.org/wiki/Illuminant_D65)._
+- All colorspaces use the [CIE standard 2•, D65 white point observer](https://en.wikipedia.org/wiki/Illuminant_D65).

 ### Sass